ognistik/macrowhisper/src/CODEBASE_MAP.md

 - `noEsc`: Disable ESC key simulation for this action
 - `simKeypress`: Use keystroke simulation for this action
 - `pressReturn`: Auto-press return after this action
+- `restoreClipboard`: Override clipboard restoration setting for this action (null = use global default)
 - Plus action-type specific properties (e.g., `openWith` for URLs)

 **Advanced Trigger System** (All action types):